extratone/bilge/redirection.md

 - [**/tripod**](https://davidblue.wtf/tripod), Redirects to some brief documentation I attempted to explain the hellish contraption I use to suspend my phone in front of my face when keyboarding.
 - [**/truck**](https://davidblue.wtf/truck), Redirects to my *Gran Turismo 6* gameplay demo video.
 - [**/tuskerx**](https://davidblue.wtf/tuskerx), Redirects to the WTF documentation page for my email thread with Tusker Developer shadowfacts on the future of X-Callback-URL.
+- [**/tweetdeck2023**](https://davidblue.wtf/tweetdeck2023), Redirects to the WTF documentation page for my video on Reverting to and Installing Legacy TweetDeck as a PWA in 2023.
 - [**/tweetdecklists**](https://davidblue.wtf/tweetdecklists), Redirects to the WTF documentation for my "Backup/Export Twitter Lists with TweetDeck" guide.
 - [**/twitter**](https://davidblue.wtf/twitter), Redirects to my Twitter profile.
 - [**/ulysseshelp**](https://davidblue.wtf/ulysseshelp), Redirects to the WTF documentation page concatenating all the default, in-app Ulysses help notes.